insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 - Image File;
 - Video File;
 - Display;
-- Always-On RTSP.
+- Always-On RTSP;
+- Kafka-Redis Sink.

-All sync adapters accept the following parameters:
+Most sync adapters accept the following parameters:

 - ``ZMQ_ENDPOINT``: a ZeroMQ socket for data input matching the one specified in module's output;  the endpoint coding scheme is ``[<socket_type>+(bind|connect):]<endpoint>``;
 - ``ZMQ_TYPE``: a ZeroMQ socket type for the adapter's input; the default value is ``SUB``, can also be set to ROUTER or ``REP``; **warning**: this parameter is deprecated, consider encoding the type in ``ZMQ_ENDPOINT``;